pauldmccarthy/fsleyes/userdoc/editing_images.rst

-- |local_search_button| The search can be restricted to adjacent voxels by pushing the *Local search* button search.
-When local search is enabled, voxels which are not adjacent to an already-selected voxel are excluded from the search.
+- |local_search_button| The search can be restricted to adjacent voxels by pushing the *Local search* button.
+When local search is enabled, voxels which are not adjacent to an already-selected voxel (using a 6-neighbour connectivity regime) are excluded from the search.

 .. _editing_images_changing_voxel_values: